trixi-framework/TrixiParticles.jl/docs/src/systems/dem.md

 # [Discrete Element Method](@id dem)
-The Discrete Element Method (DEM) is a computational technique widely used in physics, engineering, and applied mathematics for simulating the dynamics of systems of solid mass elements.
-This method allows for the analysis of the mechanical behavior of granular materials, such as powders, sand, soil, or rock, as well as other discontinua.
+The Discrete Element Method (DEM) is a computational technique widely used in physics, engineering, and applied mathematics for simulating the mechanical behavior of granular materials, such as powders, sand, soil, or rock, as well as other discontinua.
 Unlike continuum mechanics that treats materials as continuous, DEM considers individual particles or elements and their interactions.
 This approach provides detailed insights into the micro-mechanical behavior of materials, making it particularly valuable in fields such as geomechanics, material science, and mechanical engineering.

 ## Fundamental Principles
 The core idea behind DEM is the discretization of a material system into a finite set of distinct,